okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-custom-ui-mobile/handle-authentication-responses/react-native/handle-responses.md

 #### Handle transaction state

 As transaction states are evaluated during primary authentication, this SDK also exposes a `getAuthClient` function to return an instance of `@okta/okta-auth-js` client to handle [Authentication API](/docs/reference/api/authn/) communication.
-Please refer to [Node JS and React Native Usage](https://github.com/okta/okta-auth-js#node-js-and-react-native-usage) for more information.
+See [Node JS and React Native Usage](https://github.com/okta/okta-auth-js#node-js-and-react-native-usage) for more information.

 One general use case is that you can resume a transaction from the `authClient` to continue handling transactions for statuses other than `SUCCESS`.